Measuring network throughput: Other low-level protocols

-Frame Relay
+Frame relay

 Frame Relay uses a modified HDLC format to define the frame format that carries data.

-ATM
+Asynchronous Transfer Mode]

 Asynchronous Transfer Mode (ATM) uses a radically different method of carrying data.
-Rather than using variable length frames or packets, data is carried in fixed size cells.
+Rather than using variable-length frames or packets, data is carried in fixed size cells.
 Each cell is 53 bytes long, with the first 5 bytes defined as the header, and the following 48 bytes as payload.
 Data networking commonly requires packets of data that are larger than 48 bytes, so there is a defined adaptation process that specifies how larger packets of data should be divided up in a standard manner to be carried by the smaller cells.
 This process varies according to the data carried, so in ATM nomenclature, there are different ATM Adaptation Layers.
 The process defined for most data is named ATM Adaptation Layer No. 5 or AAL5.

 Understanding throughput on ATM links requires a knowledge of which ATM adaptation layer has been used for the data being carried.